 5. Bring a pacifier – they can be very helpful during the session!

-6. Your newborn session will take place in my home studio where I keep it at about 85 degrees F to keep your little one warm while being photographed.
+6. Your newborn session will take place in my home studio.
+I use a small space heater to keep your little one warm while being photographed.
 I recommend dressing in layers in case you get too warm.